-UK clears Vijay Mallya's extradition, liquor baron has two weeks to appeal
+Vijay Mallya’s extradition cleared by UK, has two weeks to appeal

 London, Feb 04: UK home secretary Sajid Javid has signed the extradition order for businessman Vijay Mallya, who is wanted for alleged fraud and money laundering charges amounting to an estimated Rs 9,000 crore.